nour-s/aws-wireguard-vpn-server/README.md

 # On-Demand Wireguard VPN Server

-This repository allows you to create a VPN server on demand (powered by Wireguard) on any AWS account and destroy it on demand.
+This repository allows you to create a VPN server on demand (powered by Wireguard) on any AWS account and destroy it on demand by a simple click (or a few clicks, maybe even a few keyboard buttons for copy / paste, you get it.)

 ## Motivation
+*First:* it is fun :), if you don't think so, you are not a developer.

-Everyone needs a VPN connection these days, whether, for blocked VoIP calls, untrusted websites, blocked websites in your country, you name it.
+*First:* Everyone needs a VPN connection these days, whether, for blocked VoIP calls, untrusted websites, blocked websites in your country, you name it.

 However, if you like me, you don't like the commitment of monthly payments to a commercial VPN that claims they never sell your data (or at least they try to), sharing the same network with others, or at best won't use for more than few hours a month, then this is for you.